mathuin/rtm/README.md

-# rtm
-Remember The Milk API in Go
+`rtm` is a client library written in Go for the Remember The Milk [API](https://www.rememberthemilk.com/services/api/).